EM3M: An Electron Micrograph Dataset for Microstructural Segmentation and Generation: Introduction

-To address these issues, we present UniEM-3M, a large-scale, universal EM dataset designed for instance-level materials understanding.
-Through extensive academic and industrial collaborations, we curated a collection of 5,091 high-quality electron micrographs, covering a wide range of material types, fabrication processes, and imaging modalities across various instruments—including SEM and TEM—capturing diverse and representative microstructural morphologies.
-Crucially, via a dedicated human-in-the-loop pipeline, we have annotated about 3 million instances in total, achieving unprecedented annotation density with certain images exceeding 2,000 instances.
-Fig.\ref{fig:sample_image} presents the universality of our dataset and the richness of its annotations.
-In contrast to MMSci, UniEM-3M is built on raw experimental micrographs and annotated through an expert-defined protocol.
-We developed a framework to generate structured, decoupled attribute descriptions for each image.
-These image-text pairs are subsequently employed to train a text-to-image diffusion model with two primary functionalities.
-First, the model enables compositional data augmentation: by recombining attributes in text prompts, it can generate novel, out-of-distribution samples.
-Second, it acts as a privacy-preserving surrogate---once trained, the model can synthesize high-fidelity images solely from textual descriptions, allowing it to be shared as a substitute for sensitive original data.
-While our focus here is on dataset construction, the structured descriptions also lay the groundwork for future research in materials‑oriented vision‑language modeling.
-Finally, we benchmark multiple instance segmentation methods on UniEM-3M, revealing that popular models developed for natural images suffer significant accuracy drops and become computationally and memory intensive under extreme instance density, whereas flow-based approaches remain both accurate and resource-efficient.
-Combining generated and real micrographs, we establish a new state‑of‑the‑art baseline for high‑density microstructural segmentation in EMs.
-We summarize the contribution of this work as follows: \begin{itemize} \item We propose the UniEM-3M, the first large-scale and universal EM dataset for microstructural segmentation and generation.
-It comprises 5,091 high-resolution EMs, about 3 million instance segmentation labels, and image-level attribute-disentangled textual descriptions.
-A subset of UniEM-3M will be made publicly available. \item We release a text-to-image diffusion model trained on the entire UniEM-3M to serve as both a powerful data augmentation tool and a proxy for the complete data distribution.
-Quantitative evaluation metrics and downstream segmentation tasks validate the effectiveness of the generated data. \item We benchmark various instance segmentation methods on UniEM-3M, and find the flow-based model outperforms other advanced methods on this challenging benchmark.
-Combining generated and real micrographs, we establish a new state‑of‑the‑art baseline termed as UniEM-Net. \end{itemize}
+To address these issues, we present EM3M, a large-scale and multimodal EM dataset designed for instance-level materials understanding.
+Through extensive academic and industrial collaborations, we curated a collection of 5,091 high-quality electron micrographs, covering a wide range of material types, fabrication processes, and imaging modalities across SEM and TEM instruments, which capture representative microstructural morphologies.
+Crucially, via a dedicated human-in-the-loop pipeline, we have annotated approximately \textbf{3 million} instance masks in total, achieving unprecedented annotation density with certain images exceeding 2,000 instances.
+Fig.~\ref{fig:sample_image} illustrates the diversity of our dataset and the richness of its annotations.
+Unlike MMSci, EM3M is built on raw experimental micrographs and uses an expert-defined protocol to produce structured, disentangled attribute descriptions for each image.
+To further enhance the dataset's utility, we leverage the curated image-text pairs to train a text-to-image diffusion model that functions as a controllable augmentation engine, enabling scalable synthesis of realistic micrographs for the annotation pipeline.
+We also note that the decoupled attributes provide the secondary benefit of creating novel samples through recombination.
+While our primary focus is dataset construction, the structured descriptions provide a natural foundation for future materials-oriented vision–language modeling.